Nictiz/Nictiz-tooling-R4-QA/README.md

 ### Silencing issues

-False positives are an enevitable part of automated checks.
-This tool offers the option to suppress, in a very fine-grained matter, the errors and warnings that occur during the validation (both for the purpose of human inspection and automated checks).
+False positives are an inevitable part of automated checks.
+This tool offers the option to suppress, in a very fine-grained manner, the errors and warnings that occur during the validation (both for the purpose of human inspection and automated checks).

 These suppressed issue are described in a YAML file, which should be (reasonably) human-readable.
 The format is described here: This is described in [https://github.com/pieter-edelman-nictiz/hl7-fhir-validator-action#suppressing-messages]